Breaking News from AWS re:Invent

 STEP 6.
 Define Notification settings.

-• Aggregated Notification.
-By default, a single notification, aggregating all values matching an alert query and conditions, will be sent to your Coralogix Insights screen.
+• Trigger a single alert when at least one combination of the group by values meets the condition.
+A single notification, aggregating all values matching an alert query and conditions, will be sent to your Coralogix Incidents screen.

-• Individual Notification Groups.
-New!
-Multiple individual notifications for each of the values of the Group By field may be sent when query conditions are met.
-Select one or more Keys – consisting of a subset of the fields selected in the alert conditions – in the drop down menu.
+• Trigger a separate alert for each combination that meets the condition.
+Multiple individual notifications for each Group By field value may be sent to your Coralogix Incidents screen when query conditions are met.
+Select one or more Keys – consisting of a subset of the fields selected in the alert conditions – in the drop-down menu.
 A separate notification will be sent for each Key selected.

 • The number of Group By permutations is limited to 1000.
 If there are more permutations, then only the first 1000 are tracked.